beee33/weatherCLI/README.md

 ## How does weatherCLI get its data?

 The National Weather Service allows you to generate XML files showing weather data from a specific longitude and latitude.
 This program reads those XML files and presents them to the user as readable data.
-To calculate the sun positions, the program temporarily downloads the Javascript from NOAA’s old solar calculator: https://gml.noaa.gov/grad/solcalc/sunrise.html, and injects some javascript code to generate sun positions at time and location.
-It then uses js2py to compile the Javascript to Python.
+To get the sun positions, the program uses the US Navy's API for getting sun info expressed in json, and prints out on screen.

 ## Supported operating systems
 | OS           | Supported?                     |